There are hundreds of ways to promote a self-published book.

 Did you make your book cover?

-You did?
-So you used MS Word by popping in an image and a title and then saved it in pdf.
+Did you do that?
+You used MS Word to insert an image and a title and then saved it as a PDF.

-Then you discovered that it had to be in a jpeg, so you converted it again.
+Then you discovered it had to be in a jpeg, so you converted it again.

 Homemade covers usually look flat and dull because they are low-resolution and usually lack eye-catching elements.